Middot (Talmud): Historical context

 The Roman-Jewish historian, Josephus, also provides detailed descriptions of the Temple in his work "The Jewish War" and his account generally accords with the description in this tractate although with some differences in detail.
 Both the rabbis and Josephus agree that it was a remarkable building but the purpose of the rabbis’ description was to provide information so that subsequent generations could rebuild it, and Josephus was writing to impress his non-Jewish audiences.

+In popular culture

+The Tractate Middot (referred to as the "Tractate Middoth") is a prominent plot element in the short story "The Tractate Middoth" by M. R. James.